Online Master's Degree Programs in Healthcare Innovation

 Although not technically a healthcare innovation program, the online master of science in healthcare leadership and management (MSHLM) program at the University of Texas Jindal School warranted inclusion in this guide because of its closely comparable curriculum and strong academics.

 The MSHLM program prepares industry leaders with solid business analysis foundations, real-world healthcare management exposure, and professional development opportunities.
-Like similar programs, this one’s objective is to prepare graduates to assume management and leadership roles in a variety of healthcare settings.
+Like similar programs, this one’s objective is to prepare graduates to assume management and leadership roles in various healthcare settings.
 However, one aspect that differentiates Jindal’s program is that classes are available in an on-campus setting, a blended on-campus and online configuration, and an entirely online format—although the program suggests that not all networking opportunities might be available to students who elect the 100 percent online option.

 The program does not require a business or healthcare industry background, making it ideal for recent graduates and others without experience.
 The school expects the GMAT or the GRE, but offers waivers for applicants holding some graduate degrees and high undergraduate or graduate grade point averages from universities with AACSB-accredited business schools.
 Notably, U.S. News and World Report ranked this program fourth best among online graduate business programs in 2018.